Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Conclusion

 \section{Conclusion}

-We proposed a circuit network (\cref{fig:multivolts}) to describe the lithium-ion diffusion in an active particle, and the proposed circuit network is theoretically and numerically proven equivalent to the discretized diffusion equation based on finite volume method.
-We define the whole circuit network as a new high-level circuit element, called diffusion-aware voltage source and sketched as the conventional controlled voltage source with an extra inner rotated square (\cref{fig:fullECM}).
-This diffusion-aware voltage source acts as an alternative to the conventional voltage source and Warburg impedance in ECMs.
+We proposed a circuit network (\cref{fig:multivolts}) to describe the lithium diffusion in an active particle, and the proposed circuit network is theoretically and numerically proven equivalent to the discretized diffusion equation based on finite volume method.
+We define the whole circuit network as a new high-level circuit element, called diffusion-aware voltage source and symbolized by a double-wall diamond (\cref{fig:fullECM}).
+The diffusion-aware voltage source gives the electrode potential as a function of particle surface concentration, acting as an alternative to the combination of a traditional voltage source and RC pairs in standard ECMs.

-Inside the proposed circuit network, the voltage of each layer presents linear dependence on the concentration/SoC to reflect the driving force of concentration gradient, different from the usage of real OCP in Merla et al.~\cite{Merla2018a} that indicates the electrochemical potential as the driving force.
-The real OCP relation is applied to the surface concentration to act as the output of the diffusion-aware voltage source.
-The design of the diffusion-aware voltage source has been verified by comparison against SPM simulation within PyBaMM, and its applicability in ECMs has been demonstrated through comparison against experimental data.
+Inside the proposed circuit network, the linear dependence of the voltage of each layer on the local concentration/SoC ensures that the concentration gradient is the driving force.
+The real OCP relation depending on the surface concentration is used as the output of the diffusion-aware voltage source.
+The diffusion-aware voltage source has been verified by comparison against SPM simulations within PyBaMM, and the simplest shell ECM has been validated by comparison against experimental data.

-The most significant benefit of the diffusion-aware voltage source is the track of concentration/SoC distribution, especially the surface concentration for SoAP estimation.
-The equivalence between the proposed circuit network and discretized diffusion equation guarantees the accuracy of resolving lithium-ion concentration to the level of physics-based models.
-The value of the work lies in the circuit analogy to the spatially discretized diffusion equation and boundary conditions, transforming the continuous description in physics-based models into understanding of well-established knowledge/behavior of circuit elements.
-The new diffusion-aware voltage source is in essence a system of ordinary differential equations that require numerical techniques comparable to conventional ECMs.
+The value of the work lies in the circuit analogy to the spatially discretized diffusion equation and boundary conditions.
+This analogy transforms the continuous description of physics-based models into well-established knowledge/behavior of circuit elements, thereby reducing the implementation complexity for practical on-board usage.
+Compared to traditional ECMs, the shell ECM containing diffusion-aware voltage sources demands a comparable computational cost, but demonstrates superiority in terms of prediction accuracy and robustness to dynamic current profiles, when both models are tested in a battery management system.
+By tracking the internal concentration states with a high fidelity, the shell ECM shows great promise in the application of advanced power limit strategies to mitigate cell degradation and enable fast charge.